netanelf/greenhouse_controller/README.md

 3. generic water flow sensor (pulse per known amount of flow)
 4. TSL2561 Lux sensor
 5. generic digital Input/ Output lines (can be used for level sensors etc.)
+6. a camera driver (uses the Rpi camera interface)

 ## hat board schematic and layout

 ![image of the board schematics file](greenhouse_controller_expansion_board/output/greenhouse_controller_schematic.png)

 ![image of the board layout file](greenhouse_controller_expansion_board/output/greenhouse_controller_layout.png)

+## Controll options
+The project implements an "Event -> Condition -> Action" Flow.
+Events can be configured (for example and event when a certain time elapses), conditions can be configures (only do X if ...) and actions can be configured (for example, change state of relay "Y").

+an example watering flow can be:
+- at 8:00 of days 1,3,5:
+	- turn ON relay A
+	- wait 10 minutes
+	- turn OFF relay A

+another flow can be to save sensor images to a DB:
+- avery 5 minutes:
+  - read sensor A, save value to DB
+  - read sensor B, save value to DB
+  - ...

+## web UI

+The django admin interface can be used to create new flows (events, actions and conditions) (or this can be done via a python script upon deploying
+The web interface includes views of current sensors values current relays states, last image from the camera and more.
+There also a manual operation page for manually controlling things (without using flows)

 ## deployment
 1. clone https://github.com/netanelf/greenhouse_controller.git